-LIVE Garden Report: Celtics vs Wizards Postgame Show - CLNS Media
+Celtics Take Down Wizards 112-94, Improve to 4-2 - CLNS Media

 The Celtics welcome the Washington Wizards to town Sunday night.
+When the Celtics needed to get a bounce back win after a tough loss, the team came through with a convincing 112-94 win over the Wizards.
+As a team, Boston was displaying some extremely strong shooting, and made a whopping 21 threes on 47 attempts from long range.
+On the season, the Celtics are tied for the fourth best offensive rating through six games, as well as converting the most three point attempts across the league.
+Boston will now have a few days off before traveling to Cleveland for a rematch with the Cavaliers on Wednesday night.

 Join The Garden Report Postgame Show with Bobby Manning, Josue Pavon, and host John Zannis as we break it all down.

 We’re on DISCORD!
 You should join too to stay in touch with the guys, get alerted on special announcements, participate in giveaways and tons of other cool stuff! → https://discord.gg/xTdFj6xFHs